 The Uninvited (mentioned at the top) was actually based on this Korean film.
 The plot for A Tale of Two Sisters is very similar to the American remake, however in this version, Su-Mi is not a killer (like Anna) and as well as seeing her dead sister, Su-Yeon, she also hallucinates her stepmother doing terrible things to her.
 In reality, Su-Mi suffers from disassociative identity disorder and, taking on her stepmother's identity, is only harming herself.

 Although Su-Mi never caused the death of her mother and sister, she still feels responsible for Su-Yeon's passing after unknowingly leaving her to die (Su-Yeon was crushed under a closet after finding her mother's hung corpse).
-The fault lies mostly with the stepmother who, upon seeing what took place, assumed the crushed person was their mother and left her for dead.
+However, the fault lies mostly with the stepmother who, upon seeing what took place, assumed the crushed person was their mother and left her for dead.

-8. Life After Beth
+8 Life After Beth

-7. The Lovely Bones
+7 The Lovely Bones

-6. Goodnight Mommy
+6 Goodnight Mommy

-They begin to believe that she is actually someone else, and their paranoia prompts them into doing cruel things to her despite of her many pleas.
-Their distrust of her builds up so much that they threaten to burn her to death.
-When the anguished woman tells Elias that his brother Lucas is dead and that it isn't his fault, Elias (or Elias as Lucas) goes ahead with it anyway, believing that his real mother would be able to see Lucas.
+The twins begin to believe that their mother is an imposter and their paranoia prompts them into acting cruelly towards her.
+Their distrust of her builds up so much that they threaten to burn her alive if she doesn't confess.
+When the anguished woman tells Elias that his brother Lucas is dead and that it isn't his fault, Elias goes ahead with it anyway, believing that his real mother would be able to see Lucas.
 Elias cannot accept the truth.

-5. Jennifer's Body
+5 Jennifer's Body

-4. Donnie Darko
+4 Donnie Darko

 Unfortunately, no matter which interpretation you choose to believe (and there are several), Donnie is most likely dead in all of them.
 All the events that take place after he meets Frank the rabbit for the first time are either set in a different universe, a dream, or are simply an offshoot of his mental health condition.
 And those are just some of the theories!

-3. Jacob's Ladder
+3 Jacob's Ladder

 The film deals with many themes (the Vietnam War, death, religion, etc.), so there are many holes you can go down in regards to the meaning of it all.
 Jacob does appear to have gotten lost down his own rabbit hole, however.

-1. The Sixth Sense
+1 The Sixth Sense

 You knew this was coming because, as we all know, this is the ultimate 'dead all along' film.
-This was one of the most talked about horror movies for a very long time, and it likely will remain so for years to come.
+This was one of the most talked about horror movies for a very long time, and it will likely remain so for years to come.

 When child psychologist Malcolm Crowe meets Cole, a boy who sees dead people, the audience are immediately distracted by the boy's disturbing visions and the negative impact they have on his life.
-Needless to say that for many, it came as a huge shock when Dr. Crowe was revealed to be dead as well, and therefore, only visible to Cole.
+Needless to say that for many it came as a huge shock when Dr. Crowe was revealed to be dead as well, and therefore, only visible to Cole.